hjdarnel/apex-api/README.md

 ## 👓 deploying

-This project is built by [Travis CI](https://travis-ci.com/hjdarnel/apex-api) on every branch push.
+This project is built by [CircleCI](https://circleci.com/gh/hjdarnel/apex-api) on every branch push.
 This updates the [Docker Hub repository](https://hub.docker.com/r/hjdarnel/apex-api) with an updated image, tagged with the branch name.

 It would be sufficient to use a Docker Compose setup to run this, since it's not mission critical.
 Consider using Docker's [healthcheck](https://docs.docker.com/compose/compose-file/compose-file-v2/#healthcheck) and a `restart` policy to keep the server running.